mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.0-beta.33 - 2017-05-30 =
+* Updated: minimum required PHP version was increased from 5.3 to 5.3.3.
+Don't be stuck in the last decade.
+Ask your host to upgrade you to PHP 7;
+* Improved: we now bundle multilingual translations that are 75% or more complete (a decrease from the previous 100% threshold);
+* Fixed: âccéntèd characters are properly saved and displayed on all hosts.
+WARNING: non-English language users are advised to back up their data before upgrading and contact us if something goes wrong;
+* Fixed: when subscription confirmation is enabled, welcome notifications will only get scheduled when one's subscription is confirmed;
+* Fixed: subscription widget's title is styled in accordance with the active theme's configuration.

 = 3.0.0-beta.32 - 2017-05-23 =
 * Added: API methods for 3rd party plugins to add subscribers to MailPoet.
 Which plugins should we connect to?